Fluffy-Bunny-Blog-Posts/entityframeworkcore-postgres/README.md

 [asp-net-core-entity-framework-core-with-postgresql-code-first](https://medium.com/faun/asp-net-core-entity-framework-core-with-postgresql-code-first-d99b909796d7)
 ```
 add-migration Initial -Context TenantAwareDbContext
+Update-Database  (don't need to do this if you do it at runtime)
 ```
 The above builds the migration code, which only gets run at runtime in the task of provisioning a new Tenant.
 When a new Tenant gets created a new database and all its tables get spun up, and that is only done when needed.